Graduate School Requirements

 The qualifying examination may be taken no sooner than the third semester of graduate study and no later than the semester prior to completing the dissertation.
 The examination is prepared and evaluated by the full supervisory committee.
 The supervisory committee has the responsibility at this time of deciding whether the student is qualified to continue work towards the PhD degree.

 Successful completion of a written and oral qualifying examination is required of all doctoral students as they near the completion of their required course work.
 The examination will consist of the student preparing 3 review papers on specific topics from within each of the 3 areas of completed course work.
-These areas include: (1) Core I -Rehabilitation Research Methods, (2) Core II – Rehabilitation Science Application, and (3) Emphasis with Concentration Area.
+These areas include: (1) Core I -Rehabilitation Research Methods, (2) Core II – Rehabilitation Science Application, and (3) Emphasis with track.
 The student is given one week per topic (total time of 3 weeks) to develop a written document.
 Each document should define a given problem or set of problems dealing with the topic, provide a concise review of literature relevant to the topic, and propose future research needs to advance the knowledge base within the topic.
 Each paper will be reviewed by the supervisory committee and judged to be satisfactory or unsatisfactory.
 If any paper is unsatisfactory, the student will be given written guidelines regarding how to improve the paper.
 These guidelines will include specific areas for the student to address in the paper prior to committee re-review.
 Once all three papers are judged satisfactory, the student will convene a meeting of the supervisory committee consisting of at least 4 faculty members.
 It is the responsibility of the supervisory committee to conduct the oral examination of the student relevant to the 3 written papers and to decide whether the student is qualified to continue work toward a PhD degree.

 The qualifying examination’s purposes are to determine student’s (1) understanding of rehabilitation science, (2) their mastery of specialized course work, and (3) their readiness to complete a dissertation successfully.
 The content of the examination will address these three areas.
 The student’s supervisory committee will address these three areas.
 The student’s supervisory committee will develop questions that are either specific to each of the three areas or more general and require students to fold their understanding of rehabilitation science into their discussions of specialized course work, including research methodology.